darkmastermindz/darkmastermindz/README.md

   <img src="https://image.flaticon.com/icons/svg/124/124021.svg" alt="Hansel Wei's Twitter Profile" height="30" width="30" border-radius="15px 50px 30px 5px">
 </a>

 `Okay... you got me...
-I don't really talk like that.
+I don't really talk like that:`

 I'm actually only twenty-something, but I started and fell in love with programming when I was 5 years old and have been a polyglot programmer ever since.
 Some of my favorite programming languages include Python, R, C++, C#, SwiftLang, Kotlin, Java, Bash, and Typescript. :)`

+Signing this commit,

+ ~ Hansel Wei <<hello@hanselwei.dev>>